 Habitat Description

-Improved grassland This habitat is present throughout the Proposed Ribble Crossing and across the majority of the site.
-The intensively sheep grazed fields are dominated by perennial ryegrass Lolium perenne with occasional occurrences of other coarse grasses.
-The sward comprises very few herbs, and those present are nutrient tolerant i.e white clover Trifolium repens .
+Improved grassland This habitat is present throughout the Proposed Ribble Crossing and across the the site.
+The intensively sheep grazed fields are dominated by perennial ryegras perenne with occasional occurrences of other coarse grasses.
+The sward compri herbs, and those present are nutrient tolerant i.e white clover Trifolium repens .

 Associated Target Notes: TN1

-A Alter and a second se